-Badminton, Australian Open Super 500: Aakarshi beats Goh Jin Wei; Sindhu, Prannoy reach second round
+Badminton, Australian Open Super 500: Mithun Manjunath stuns world No 7; Lakshya Sen retires

+The 25-year-old from Karnataka carried forward this momentum to the second game as well, racing to an 11-6 lead.
+He further extended his lead to nine points at 18-9, completely outplaying the Singapore shuttler.

+Loh Kean Yew, however, fought back with an array of points with the Indian seemingly cracking under pressure, but a wide shot at a crucial juncture brought a halt to his run as Manjunath took home the second game 21-19 to record a famous win.

-India’s Aakarshi Kashyap registered her first Badminton World Tour win since March to advance to the women’s singles Round of 16 at the 2023 Australian Open Super 500 in Sydney on Wednesday.
+Earlier on Wednesday, Aakarshi Kashyap registered her first win since March to advance to the women’s singles Round of 16 at the 2023 Australian Open Super 500 in Sydney.

 Kashyap, who has been struggling for form, last won a match in a BWF Tour during at the Madrid Masters Super 300.